 Is there anywhere to eat?

 There are plenty of options.
 The Cafeteria is probably your best bet for a quick, cheap lunch.
-Petrie Court Café, American Art Café, Great Hall Balcony Bar and The Balcony Lounge are all great casual options as well.
-The Roof Garden is open for libations and light food in the nights from early May through October.
+Petrie Court Café, American Wing Café, The Great Hall Balcony Café and The Great Hall Balcony Bar are all great casual options as well.
+The Cantor Roof Garden Bar is open for libations and light food from mid-April through October.

 • The museum’s first acquisition was a Roman marble sarcophagus in 1870.

-• It was the world’s first public museum to acquire a work of art by Matisse.
+• It was the world’s first public museum to acquire a work of art by Henri Matisse.

 • The Met was briefly moved downtown to the Douglas Mansion on 14th Street in 1880.

-• The Medieval Gallery sits in the current location’s original building.
-You can still see the arches and original staircase.
+• The Medieval Art galleries sit in the current location’s original Gothic-Revival–style building; you can still see its arches and staircases.

-• The Astor Chinese Garden Court was the first of its kind built outside China in 1981.
+• The Astor Chinese Garden Court, created for the museum in 1981, was the first of its kind built outside China.

 • Among the many popular film and TV shows that have featured The Met are When Harry Met Sally, Gossip Girl and The Thomas Crown Affair.